Saikrishnamotaparthi/AUTO-CERTIFICATE-GENERATOR/README.md

 - **Spreadsheet Integration**: Retrieves recipient information (e.g., names, email addresses) from a Google Spreadsheet.
 - **Automated Email Sending**: Sends personalized emails with the certificate as a PDF attachment.
 - **Draft Email Template**: Utilizes a Gmail draft email as the template for the message body and subject.
+- **Automatic Trigger**: Automatically triggers the certificate creation and email process when new data is entered in a specific column of the Google Spreadsheet.

 ## Prerequisites